Cognitive Biology

 Prioritization and Motivation in Evolution

 Directions and path-sequences being innumerable, and pathways compatible with survival being few and limited in character, it follows that if a living system doesn't prioritize, or shall we say, aim at, its target, then it is not likely to hit it (H).
 These mechanisms may seem designed for an intended (or logically specifiable) purpose only because the link between mechanism and its associated outcome must be rather tight in order to be functional, that is reliably tending toward survival or reproduction or the observed subsidiary outcome (H).
 This argument is not for teleological evolution, but selection subject to logical constraints.
 Of course random mutation may or may not create a particular, logically possible, useful solution to a problem; only if it happens to do so, can that solution be selected for.
-"Design" in this context is this combination of random creation and functional selection, not something attributable to a some smart individual with a goal and an idea in mind separate from the creation itself.
+"Design" in this context is this combination of random creation and functional selection, not something attributable to some smart individual with a goal and an idea in mind separate from the creation itself.
 Indeed, mutation, survival-filtering, reproduction, and selection, is a process that comes up with amazing results.

 But it is not a happy story getting there.
 In cases where a survival-connected outcome is only loosely predictable from a certain stochastic or variable mechanism (which produces survival in a given generation at a probability of, say, P where P<<1), the carriers of the mechanism will only loosely survive (with probability P) in one generation.
 Over a few -- or for a subtle effect over many -- generations without otherwise increased reproduction, that total probability (Pn) will approach zero (H).
 Functional logic is harsh and controlling, when the tautologies of evolution impose it on life.